Pharmacist from the United States

 - Successfully complete the English Language Proficiency (ELP) assessment

-ELP results are valid for 2 years from the test date.
+ELP results are valid for 2 years from the exam date.

 This is a requirement for pharmacists who did not graduate from a CCAPP or ACPE accredited pharmacy program in the continental US.